Electrical and Computer Engineering

 The Bachelor of Science program in Electrical Engineering (BSEE) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-- Depth and Breadth: Produce graduates who demonstrate broad and in-depth knowledge in the practice of, or advanced study of, electrical and computer engineering.
+- Depth and Breadth: Graduates will demonstrate broad and in-depth knowledge in the practice of, or advanced study of, electrical engineering.

 To declare an Electrical or Computer Engineering major, a student must meet with an ECE faculty advisor to develop a plan of study leading to degree completion.
 Declaration of major should be done as early as possible upon consultation with the faculty advisor.